Pumpkin Dump Cake

 - Bake for 50-60 minutes until the center is firm to the touch, the edges are golden, and your house smells heavenly.
 Cool completely.

 - Make the cream cheese drizzle.
-Combine the cream cheese, sweetener, and 1 tablespoon of the half and half until smooth.
+Combine the cream cheese, sweetener, and 1 tbsp of the half and half until smooth.
 If it is too thick add a little more half and half until it is thin enough to drizzle on top of the cake.
 Drizzle it on top.
 Store in the fridge.
 I like this best cold.

 Notes